© Crown copyright 2016

 This publication is available at https://www.gov.uk/government/publications/email-security-standards/domainkeys-identified-mail-dkim

-DomainKeys Identified Mail (DKIM) verifies the domain an email came from and helps show that it hasn’t been tampered with in transit.
-The receiving email service can then filter out email that fails the DKIM check.
+DomainKeys Identified Mail (DKIM) verifies an email’s domain and helps show that the email has not been tampered with in transit.
+The receiving email service can then filter or reject email that fails the DKIM check.